rkosak237/bank-account-simulation/README.md

 Bank account account simulation

+## Login

+In next weeks project will register yourself as a new user.
+Until then you need to use passes below to get access to the app

+L: admin123@admin.com
+P: admin123

+## Incoming functionalities:
+* Loading spinner between login and desktop view.
+It will be visible until fetch from database will be completed.
+* Nav mobile
+* Calendar
+* Register form - Also your data will be displayed in details about user placed in header
+* Login and register validation
+* 404 page
+* Forgotten password page

 ## Features
 * [React (v16.3)](https://reactjs.org) - a JavaScript library for building user interfaces
 * [Babel](https://babeljs.io) - a JavaScript compiler